 - Create a bedtime routine.
 This may include 1 hour of calm and quiet activities before bed.
 You can read to your child or listen to music.
 Brush your child's teeth during his or her bedtime routine.

 - Plan for family time.
 Start family traditions such as going for a walk, listening to music, or playing games.
 Do not watch TV during family time.
 Have your child play with other family members during family time.

 Other ways to support your child:

 - Do not punish your child with hitting, spanking, or yelling.
 Never shake your child.
 Tell your child "no." Give your child short and simple rules.
-Put your child in time-out for 1 to 2 minutes in his crib or playpen.
-You can distract your child with a new activity when he behaves badly.
-You can also show him a new toy to play with.
-Make sure everyone who cares for your child disciplines him the same way.
+Put your child in time-out for 1 to 2 minutes in his or her crib or playpen.
+You can distract your child with a new activity when he or she behaves badly.
+Make sure everyone who cares for your child disciplines him or her the same way.

 - Reward your child for good behavior.
 This will encourage your child to behave well.

 - Talk to your child's healthcare provider about TV time.
 Experts usually recommend no TV for children younger than 18 months.
 Your child's brain will develop best through interaction with other people.
 This includes video chatting through a computer or phone with family or friends.
 Talk to your child's healthcare provider if you want to let your child watch TV.
 He or she can help you set healthy limits.
 Your provider may also be able to recommend appropriate programs for your child.